marioroy/mce-perl/README.md

  print join('', @result);
 ```

-Looping through a sequence of numbers with MCE::Flow.
-MCE workers persist
+The next demonstration loops through a sequence of numbers with MCE::Flow.
-between chunks.

 ```perl
  use MCE::Flow;